KSheeds1/Gym-Rat-Dictionaries/README.md

 ## **Heroku Deployment:**
 This project was deployed using Heroku.
-Heroku integrates with GitHub to make it easy to deploy code living on GitHub to apps running on Heroku. <---When GitHub integration is configured for a Heroku app, Heroku can automatically build and release (if the build is successful) pushes to the specified GitHub repo.-->
+Heroku is a platform as a service that enables developer to build, run and operate applications entirely in the cloud.
+Heroku integrates with GitHub to make it easy to deploy code living on GitHub to apps running on Heroku.

+### Prior to creating the Heroku application:
+Before creating the Heroku application, you must first set up two files which Heroku needs to run the app

 **Requirements.txt & Procfile:**
-Before creating the Heroku application, you must first set up two files which Heroku needs to run the app, requirements.txt and Procfile:
 * Requirements.txt is used to specify what packages are required to run the project.
 * The Procfile specifies the commands that are executed by the app on start-up.

-To create these files, use the following code in the **GitHub Terminal**:
+To **create these files**, use the following code in the **GitHub Terminal**:

 ```
 pip3 freeze --local>requirements.txt